- Military Basics

 - Sit down with your parents or guardians.
 If you haven’t already, find time to sit down and talk candidly about your plans and your family’s financial situation.
 You’ll need to know all of your options before you begin formulating a college savings plan.
 Getting everything down on paper can help keep everyone on the same page.

-- Connect with a no-cost personal financial counselor.
+- Connect with a free personal financial counselor.
 A financial counselor can give your family more information on your options.
-Learn more about how to arrange for no-cost financial counseling through Military OneSource.
+Learn more about how to arrange for free financial counseling through Military OneSource.

 - Contact the education consultants at Military OneSource for help with college admissions and financial aid applications.

 - Do your research.
 Lots of schools and organizations put their scholarship opportunities online, so a preliminary internet search is a great way to get your feet wet and see what’s out there.

 There are many ways to finance your college education; it’s just a matter of seeking out the options that work best for you.
 Military OneSource has your back to connect you with the best support for the next step in your education — and before you know it, you’ll be walking across the graduation stage with a diploma in your hand.